analogdevicesinc/msdk/USERGUIDE.md

 This section demonstrates how to build MSDK example projects for on the command line.
 It also demonstrates how to flash and debug over the command-line.
 The [MAX78002EVKIT](https://www.maximintegrated.com/en/products/microcontrollers/MAX78002EVKIT.html) will be used as an example.

+For more detailed documentation, see the [Command-Line Development](#command-line-development) section of this User Guide.

 #### Setup (Command-Line)

 ##### Windows

 On Windows, the MinGW shortcut should be used to launch a MSYS2/MinGW terminal.
-Alternatively, the [`Tools/MSYS2/msys.bat`](Tools/MSYS2/msys.bat) can be launched directly, which is what the shortcut points to.
+Alternatively, the [`Tools/MSYS2/msys.bat`](Tools/MSYS2/msys.bat) file can be launched directly.

 ![Figure 22](res/Fig22.jpg)

 ##### Linux/MacOS

-On Linux and MacOS, copy the following contents into your shell's startup script and change **`MAXIM_PATH`** to the installation location of the MSDK.
-This will make the toolchain accessible from the command-line.
+On Linux and MacOS, copy the following contents into your shell's terminal profile (`~/.profile`) and change **`MAXIM_PATH`** to the installation location of the MSDK.
+This will make the toolchain accessible from the command-line by adding it to your *system's path*.

+Note: on ***MacOS*** *also* copy the contents into `~/.zprofile`.

 ```bash
 # MaximSDK location